caio-luis/Git-Hub-Popular-Search/README.md

 # Git-Hub-Popular-Search

-App for studies that lists the most popular kotlin github repositories.
+App for studies that lists the most popular kotlin github repositories given the programming language.

 ## Used:

-- Kotlin Coroutines
+- Kotlin Coroutines (Flow)
-- Clean Archtecture with modularization and MVVM
+- Clean Architecture with MVVM and modularization
 - Koin for dependency injection
-- Retrofit and Gson for API REST
+- Retrofit and Moshi (with codegen) for API REST
+- KSP
 - Room for cache persistence
 - Glide

-## Planning to use in future:

-- Show repositories pull requests, using fragments with navigation.
-- Dagger Hilt for dependency injection, Jetpack compose and other things that I want to learn!
-- Also unit test and/or UI tests.
+## Explaining some uses:

+- Moshi with codegen is faster than Gson.
+It uses generated code for it's adapters, while Gson uses reflection.
+- Kotlin Symbol Processing (KSP) according to kotlin lang docs, is faster than kapt
+- Kotlin coroutines is a lighter option instead of RxJava, and has a good integration with kotlin.
+  For my use case on this app, it's the best option since I don't need all stuff RxJava provides